 The alphabet of $A_\varphi$ is $2^{AP(\varphi)}$, i.e., elements of a trace.
-The set of accepting states consists of of all states of the form $\bbox{U}\varphi$; this may seem counterintuitive but this choice will be explained below.
+The set of accepting states consists of all states of the form $\bbox{U}\varphi$; this may seem counter-intuitive but this choice is explained below.

 The transition function ensures that runs of $A_\varphi$ have the same recursive structure as the semantics of $\varphi$.
 Rule 1 corresponds to rule A1 of the semantics.
 Rule 2 corresponds to rule A2; since $\varphi$ is assumed to be in negation normal form we need only handle negations of atomic propositions.
 Rules 3 and 4 correspond to rules A3 and A4, respectively.